roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

 # Create a managed edge Kubernetes cluster

-Managed edge Kubernetes clusters are designed to bring cloud computing to edges \(clients\).
+Managed edge Kubernetes clusters are designed to bring cloud computing to terminal devices at the edge.
 Managed edge Kubernetes clusters can be created, managed, and maintained in the Container Service for Kubernetes \(ACK\) console.
-ACK is a platform built on top of the edge computing infrastructure.
-It is also integrated with cloud computing and edge computing.
+ACK is a platform that integrates cloud computing with edge computing on top of the edge computing infrastructure.
 This topic describes how to create a managed edge Kubernetes cluster in the ACK console.

-ACK, Auto Scaling \(ESS\), and Resource Access Management \(RAM\) are activated.
+ACK, Auto Scaling, and Resource Access Management \(RAM\) are activated.

 ACK is activated in the [ACK console](https://cs.console.aliyun.com/).
 RAM is activated in the [RAM console](https://ram.console.aliyun.com/).
-ESS is activated in the [ESS console](https://essnew.console.aliyun.com).
+Auto Scaling is activated in the [Auto Scaling console](https://essnew.console.aliyun.com).

 **Note:**

 -   Server Load Balancer \(SLB\) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.
 -   ACK clusters support only virtual private clouds \(VPCs\).
 -   By default, each account has specific quotas on cloud resources that can be created.
 You cannot create clusters if the quota is reached.
-Make sure that you have sufficient quotas before you create a cluster.
+Make sure that you have sufficient resource quotas before you create a cluster.
 To request a quota increase, submit a ticket.
-    -   By default, you can create up to 100 security groups with each account.
+    -   By default, you can create at most 100 security groups with each account.
-    -   By default, you can create up to 60 pay-as-you-go SLB instances with each account.
+    -   By default, you can create at most 60 pay-as-you-go SLB instances with each account.
-    -   By default, you can create up to 20 elastic IP addresses \(EIPs\) with each account.
+    -   By default, you can create at most 20 elastic IP addresses \(EIPs\) with each account.

-The sharp growth of smart devices connected to the Internet and the needs for deploying business and processing data at edges have significant impacts on edge computing services.
+The sharp growth of smart devices connected to the Internet and the needs to deploy business and process data at edges have significant impacts on edge computing services.
 To meet these requirements, a variety of new edge computing services have emerged, such as edge intelligence, real-time edge computing, and edge analytics.
 Traditional cloud computing platforms provide computing and storage services in the cloud.
-However, this no longer meets the requirements from edge devices for time-efficient computing, larger storage capacity, and enhanced computing capacity.
+However, this no longer meets the requirements of edge devices for time-efficient computing, larger storage capacity, and enhanced computing capacity.
 To meet these requirements, ACK provides managed edge Kubernetes clusters to coordinate services in the cloud and edges.
 A managed edge Kubernetes cluster is a standard, secure, and highly-available Kubernetes cluster deployed in the cloud.
 This type of cluster is integrated with features of Alibaba Cloud, such as virtualization, storage, networking, and security.
 This simplifies how to manage and maintain clusters and allows you to focus on your business development.
 In addition, quick access to a variety of heterogeneous edge computing services is supported at the edges.
 The cloud control center allows you to manage edge devices, such as IoT gateway devices, terminals, Content Delivery Network \(CDN\) resources, and data centers.
 The X86 and ARM architectures are supported.
-Managed edge Kubernetes clusters have been used in various industries, such as edge intelligence, intelligent buildings, intelligent factories, audio and video live streaming, online education, and CDN.
+Managed edge Kubernetes clusters have been used in various fields, such as edge intelligence, intelligent buildings, intelligent factories, audio and video live streaming, online education, and CDN.

 1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).